-CIO interview: Stihl's Therese Chakour-West
+CIO interview: STIHL's Therese Chakour-West

-Thirteen years as the head of IT at power tools manufacturer, Stihl Australia - a traditionally male dominated industry and aimed typically at a male audience - Therese Chakour-West is not daunted by the job.
+Thirteen years as the head of IT at power tools manufacturer, STIHL Australia - a traditionally male dominated industry and aimed typically at a male audience - Therese Chakour-West is not daunted by the job.

 Instead, she not only knows a thing or two about the product range - including chainsaws, cordless power tools, grass trimmers, brushcutters, leaf blowers and concrete saws - but she’s also recognised globally as a strong IT leader who doesn’t shy away on a global scale from “speaking truth” to power.
 She’s often the only female at international IT workshops.